 Set on a beautiful site near downtown Mittagong the Greeny Flat features passive solar design; durable, low-maintenance materials, renewable energy systems, rainwater catchment and reuse, healthy materials and systems, local and reclaimed materials, energy efficient appliances, water efficient fixtures and landscaping, and is located within easy walking distance of services, bushland, and public transportation.

-More information is available at our website here.
+More information is available on our “Greeny Flat” listing for SHD or at our website here.

-The Greeny Flat is located in the Southern Highlands of NSW not far off the freeway between Sydney and Canberra and close to the towns of Bowral, Moss Vale and Berrima.
+The Cottage and Greeny Flat are located next to each other in the Southern Highlands of NSW not far off the freeway between Sydney and Canberra and close to the towns of Bowral, Moss Vale and Berrima.